 Springs pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Springs is low; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, platanus at low levels.
-Over the following five days cypress and platanus will increase.
+Today (16 July) pollen in Springs is low; cypress and plane are low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, plane remains low, urtica at low levels.
+Over the following five days cypress, plane, and urtica will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app